 Papa Wolf / Pet the Dog: Despite being a member of the organization that is turning children into monsters, he does seem to care for his daughters, enjoying spending time with them and gets furious when anyone insults or lays a hand on them.
 He was even researching a way to turn them back to human form.

-The One Guy: The only non-silhouetted human male character in the entire franchise.
+The One Guy: The first non-silhouetted human male character in the entire franchise.

 True Beauty Is on the Inside: Played with.
 Mr. Badd sees as beautiful what is generally considered ugly by society.
 However, he just has a…different aesthetic sense.